 You can also see if the manufacturer provides a lux rating that tells you how well the camera will perform in low light.
 The lower the number is, the better the image will be in low-light conditions.

 Dynamic range refers to a camera’s ability to accurately show both bright and dark images in the same shot without degradation.
-You may need a large dynamic range if you plan to point an indoor camera at a window that lets in a lot of sunlight (please don’t do this and expect to see out at night).
+You may need a large dynamic range if you plan to point an indoor camera at a window that lets in a lot of sunlight (please don’t install a window camera and expect to see out at night).
 Or, you will definitely need it if you are trying to read license plates on cars with bright headlights or brake lights.
 A camera with poor, or low, dynamic range will wash out and the image may not be as crisp as you need for identification of objects.

 Take a look at the images below from this Matlab site on dynamic range to see what I mean.
 They sell expensive but useful software for engineers and scientists like myself.